zwicker/polymerbai/README.md

 # Polymer BAI App

-Below is an application to launch a front end version of a common BAI form commonly used in the Psychology Field.
+Below is an application to launch a front end version of a common BAI form commonly used in the Psychology Field, and is an apdaptation to be applied to nodejs backend.